mkenney/git-status/README.md

 # git-status

-This is a simple git status line for your shell prompt.
-Defines a function called `__git_status()` that returns a string indicating the current state of your local repository.
+This is a simple, clean `git` status line for your shell prompt.
+The `git-status.sh` script defines a function called, creatively, `__git_status()` that returns a string indicating the current state of your local repository.
 Displays:

 * origin/local/detached/tag indicator
 * commit name